HSBNE-Archive/Policy/Rules/Rules.md

         2.  a meeting called to hear and decide a proposed special resolution of the association.

+    7. A General Meeting of the association may be called outside of the schedule defined by 36.1 by any member.
+Notice periods and methods differ depending on the agenda -

+            1. Non Financial agendas may be notified verbally or in writing, and have no notice period.
+            2. Financial agendas must be notified in writing to the official communications medium of the group with 5 days notice.

-    6. A notice of a general meeting must state the business to be conducted at the meeting.
+    8. A notice of a general meeting must state the business to be conducted at the meeting.

 37. #### Quorum for, and adjournment of, general meeting